datawire/quark/docs/tutorials/rpc-basic/contract.rst

 Part 4: Client
 --------------

-This section defines the example client in Quark.
-This definition will be used to generate client code in each supported target language.
+This section defines the client processing code in Quark.
+This definition will be used within the client code in each supported target language to perform the actual communications work of the client.

 Step 1: Define an empty class named HelloClient that extends the Quark Client integration type and uses the Hello interface we just defined.